Composition of the State Legislature

-As in case of the Lok Sabha, some seats are reserved for the members of Scheduled Castes and Schedule Tribes.
+As in the case of the Lok Sabha, some seats are reserved for the members of Scheduled Castes and Schedule Tribes.
 Originally, this reservation was to operate for ten years (i.e., up to 1960).
 But this duration has been extended continuously since then by 10 years each time.
 Now, under the 79th Amendment Act of 2009, this reservation is to last until 2020.

-The tenure of Vidhan Sabha is five years, but the Governor can dissolve it before the completion of its term on the advice of Chief Minister.
+The tenure of Vidhan Sabha is five years, but the Governor can dissolve it before the completion of its term on the advice of the Chief Minister.